Skip to main content

 TrustedForm validation

-External lead intake requires a TrustedForm certificate URL.
+External lead intake usually requires a TrustedForm certificate URL.
 Leadping validates that:

 • The URL is a valid HTTP or HTTPS URL.